csbull55/twitter_project/README.md

 # twitter_project
-stores tweet data in local database
+## This project will initially be for grabbing twitter data for a few accounts and storing them in a local database